tonytw1/squirrel-detector/README.md

 ### Resolving labels

-TensorFlow gives the impression that resolving class ids into labels (ie. 17 -> cat) is not it's concern.
+TensorFlow gives the impression that resolving class ids into labels (ie. `17` -> `cat`) is not it's concern.

-We'll need to spike out a way to user the labels file to resolve readable name for classes in the predictions returned from TensorFlow.
+We'll need to spike out a way to use the labels file to resolve readable names for classes in the predictions returned from TensorFlow.

 [labels/labels.py](labels/labels.py)

-### Premature productionising
+### Premature oroductionisation

 We've now verified that we can use TensorFlow to run a pretrained model locally.

-That pretrained model doesn't know about the specific animals we're interested in but can probably be retrained.
+That pretrained model doesn't know about the specific animals we're interested in but it can probably be retrained.

 Let's move onto productionising what we have on the assumption we'll be able to improve the model later.

 ## Running a model with TensorFlow Serving

-[TensorFlow Serving](https://www.tensorflow.org/tfx/serving/docker) claims to make it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs.
+[TensorFlow Serving](https://www.tensorflow.org/tfx/serving/docker) claims to "make it easy to deploy new algorithms and experiments, while keeping the same server architecture and APIs".

-This looks exactly what we want.
-A way to deploy a saved model behind a REST API.
+This looks like exactly what we want; a way to deploy a saved model behind a REST API.

 A Docker container is provided.
 We can use this as a base image to produce an image with our model baked into it: